WebPraktikos/guten-starter/README.md

 https://github.com/youknowriad/standalone-gutenberg

 **Why am I developing this solution?**
 Other options are outdated or unclear.
-My intention with this project is to make a straightforward starter app that will kick-start you into integrating Gutenberg editor into your app.
+My intention with this project is to make a straightforward starter app that will kickstart you into integrating Gutenberg editor into your app.

 How to run it
 ---------